matrix-org/matrix-spec-proposals/proposals/1840-room-types.md

   for this to clutter up the user's Element room list (`com.example.manufacturer.iot.light`)

-The value of `type` must conform to [MSC2758](https://github.com/matrix-org/matrix-doc/blob/master/proposals/2758-textual-id-grammar.md) rules for textual identifiers.
+The list of possible values of `type` is user-extensible; this proposal defines `m.messaging`, but other types may be used by client developers as desired.
+Grammar of values must conform to [MSC2758](https://github.com/matrix-org/matrix-doc/blob/master/proposals/2758-textual-id-grammar.md) rules for textual identifiers.